-It helps performance, sometimes tremendously, and it also dramatically improves your SSD’s life expectancy.
-Newer versions of Windows automatically align their partitions, if you do a clean installation to an empty drive.
-Older versions of Windows create their partitions starting at sector 63, for tradition’s sake.
-Someone at Microsoft must be Lutheran.
+Alignment helps performance, sometimes tremendously, and it also dramatically improves your SSD’s life expectancy.
+Newer versions of Windows automatically align their partitions, but only if you do a clean installation to an empty drive.
+Older versions of Windows created their partitions starting at sector 63, for tradition’s sake.
+Maybe moving off sector 63 made dual-booting with Windows 9x harder.

 To align your disk: